All infants under 1 year of age should be given breastmilk or infant formula. Cow, goat and plant-based milk are not recommended.

 - Shake or stir well with a clean spoon.

-- As needed, pour _____ ounces of this formula into one of the cleaned baby bottles (Picture 4).
+- As needed, pour the amount of formula you need to feed your baby into one of the clean bottles (Picture 4).

-- Insert nipple into ring and twist onto baby bottle, and shake the bottle.
+- Insert nipple into ring and twist onto baby bottle.
+Shake the bottle.
 It is ready to feed to your baby.

 - Close the can of formula powder with the plastic lid.